 Quite simply, The Well does Sunday right.
 There’s brunch available, featuring a build-your-own bloody Mary bar, as well as TVs galore.
 It’s a festive and lively spot that translates into an awesome atmosphere on game day.

-A local favorite, Wellman’s is a huge sports bar with a rooftop deck.
-There are screens aplenty, a full food and beverage menu and an all-around awesome atmosphere whenever there’s a Chiefs game happening.
+Wellman’s is a local favorite is a huge sports bar with a rooftop deck.
+There are screens aplenty, a full food and beverage menu and an overall awesome atmosphere whenever there’s a Chiefs game happening.

 That said, the defending Super Bowl champs are a marquee attraction, so there’s a good chance they’ll be among the featured offerings.
 For other options, DirecTV has the full Sunday Ticket package, but this is a satellite service that requires its own subscription.
 NFL RedZone provides all-day coverage on Sundays, but it’s an add-on with cable and streaming providers.